mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-06-28-sironfoot-portrait.md

 image:
   feature: paperfaces-sironfoot-twitter-lg.jpg
   thumb: paperfaces-sironfoot-twitter-150.jpg
-tags: [portrait, illustration, paper by 53]
+tags: [portrait, illustration, Paper by 53]
 ---

 PaperFaces portrait of [@sironfoot's](http://twitter.com/sironfoot) avatar.
 I think this is a hamster, but the lack of ears has me unsure.
 Drawing all the fuzzy fur sure was fun.